 Rules whilst on holiday

-Whilst many properties welcome pets, there does have to be some rules to ensure the property can be well presented to future guests and to ensure neighbours are not disturbed unnecessarily.
+Whilst many properties welcome dogs, there does have to be some rules to ensure the property can be well presented to future guests and to ensure neighbours are not disturbed unnecessarily.

 Dogs, where permitted, are to be: